Hollywood Web Cam

 - Averted in the first Digimon movie: characters chatting via webcam are shown as low-resolution blurs moving at a couple frames per second.

-- Justified in 2001, in which a Video Phone interview between Earth and the astronauts is broadcast on television.
+- Justified in 2001: A Space Odyssey, in which a Video Phone interview between Earth and the astronauts is broadcast on television.
 The time lag (6 hours) is mentioned, but it has been edited out specifically for broadcast.

 - In the Disney Channel original movie Get a Clue, Lexi communicates with her best friend via one of these.
 This probably counts as Unbuilt Trope a little because when the movie came out in 2002, most people didn't own a web cam, so they could get away with whatever they wanted.
 Actually, though, the portrayal was accurate.

-- Averted in the first Austin Powers film, where (in 1996) Basil Exposition communicates via a realistically pixellated webcam view.
+- Averted in Austin Powers: International Man of Mystery, where (in 1996) Basil Exposition communicates via a realistically pixellated webcam view.
 Fridge Logic sets in when you consider that in 1969 at the start of the film, however, he was able to contact Austin via a crystal-clear portable television setup.

 - Parodied in Airplane II: The Sequel, where Moonbase Commander William Shatner talks to a junior officer through a viewscreen on a wall, looking straight at the camera.
 Then opens a door in the wall to reveal he was just standing the other side, and not looking at the person he was talking to.